axibase/atsd-use-cases/integrations/github/pr-report.md

 password=secret
 ```

-This file contains mail server connection settings for the mail server by which the PR report is sent.
+This file contains mail server connection settings for the mail server by which the Pull Request report is sent.
 Replace `server`, `user`, and `password` parameters with legitimate information.
 If the outgoing mail server uses a different port than `587` for SMTP queries, define it as an additional parameter:

 ```ls
 port=465